DebugSteven/ghc-compiler-errors/PITCHME.md

 Getting good at debugging in any new language takes time.
 For Haskell specifically, I think it can be overwhelming as a beginner because there is so much new stuff you feel you need to learn to be good at it.
 I’ve gotten significantly better over the last year because I practiced & wrote a lot of code.
-You don’t necessarily need to know the functions or typeclasses to use them.
+You don’t necessarily need to know exactly what a function does to use it.
 You just need to find what fits & solves your problem & you'll learn along the way.
 If you read the compiler errors like we’ve done today and you use Hoogle to look up the type signature you need, you can play around with it and get it and you will get better at fixing type errors.